Terms and Conditions

 1.Booking and Payment Terms and Conditions

 Please complete the booking form and return it to us with a deposit of £15 per person per night.
-On receipt of your deposit, we will send you a confirmation invoice for the balance, which must reach us six weeks before the start of your holiday.
+On receipt of your deposit, we will send you a confirmation invoice for the balance, which must reach us eight weeks before the start of your holiday.
 A binding agreement will come into existence between us when we despatch this invoice.
 The date on which the final balance of your holiday is due is shown on the confirmation invoice.
 No further reminder is sent.
 If the balance is not paid in time we reserve the right to cancel your booking, retain your deposit and apply cancellation charges as set out below.
-If you book a holiday within six weeks of departure full payment is required at the time of booking.
+If you book a holiday within eight weeks of departure full payment is required at the time of booking.
 Payments may be made by cheque (made payable to ‘World Walks’), debit card (Maestro, Delta, Solo, Electron or JCB), credit card (Mastercard, Visa).

 After full and final payment for your holiday has been received and generally about two weeks before the start of your holiday you will be sent the information relevant to your holiday by email, to include accommodation details and other information relevant to the holiday in question.
 Route instructions and maps may be sent either in advance or will be awaiting you at your first accommodation – this varies from holiday to holiday.
 In those case where the notes and maps would normally await you at the first accommodation, it may sometimes be possible to send them, if available, in advance at extra cost.
 In that case overseas guests should allow at least 14 days for delivery and if planning on departing 7 or more days before the start date of the holiday should advise us of this at the time of booking.